 In Oregon, O.A.R.S.
 West, Inc. has a permit to run our trips on the Rogue River from the Bureau of Land Management, Medford District, along with the U.S. Forest Service in the Rogue River-Siskiyou National Forest.
 In California, the Stanislaus National Forest has granted us a permit to run our Tuolumne River and North Fork Stanislaus River trips, and we operate on the Klamath River under permission from the Klamath National Forest.
 On the Merced River, we operate under authorization from the Bureau of Land Management.

 Trips are provided by individual subsidiaries of O.A.R.S.
-Companies, Inc. or affiliated companies as identified in the Terms and Conditions section of the “Before You Go” document for your trip.
+Companies, Inc. or affiliated companies as identified in the Terms and Conditions section of the “Before You Go” page for your trip.

 OARS is an equal opportunity provider.
 In accordance with federal law and U.S. Department of Agriculture policy, OARS is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.